 In view that the Chairman and the Chief Executive Officer (the "CEO") are immediate family members and the Chairman is not an independent director, the Board noted that the Company is required to comply with the requirement for independent directors to make up at least half of the Board.
-Although the independent directors do not make up half of the Board, there is strong and independent judgement in the conduct of the Group's affairs, thus enabling Management to benefit from a diverse and objective external perspective on issues raised before the Board.
+Although the Independent Directors do not make up half of the Board, there is strong and independent judgement in the conduct of the Group's affairs and thus enabling the Management to benefit from a diverse and objective external perspective on issues raised before the Board.
 Matters requiring the Board's approval are discussed and deliberated with participation from each member of the Board.
-The decisions are based on collective decisions without any individual or small group of individuals influencing or dominating the decision-making process.
-Furthermore, the Non-Executive Director Ms Cheng Li Chen ("Ms Cheng"), daughter of the Chairman, does not participate in the daily operations of the Group and she has displayed independent judgement in her views when attending Board meetings.
+The decisions are based on collective decisions without any individual or small group of individuals influencing or dominating the decision making process.
+Furthermore the Non-Executive Directors Ms Cheng Li Chen and Ms Cheng Li Hui, daughters of the Chairman, do not participate in the daily operations of the

+Group and they have displayed independent judgement in their views when attending Board meetings.
+Ms Cheng Li Hui has been re-designated from Deputy CEO and Executive Director to Non-Executive/Non-Independent Director with effect from 16 January 2018.
 The NC will continue to assess annually on the need to change the board composition so that the number of independent directors will make up at least half of the Board.

 The size and composition of the Board is reviewed on an annual basis by the NC to ensure that the Board has the appropriate mix of expertise and experience, and collectively possesses the necessary core competencies for effective functioning and informed decision-making.
-The NC is of the view that the Board is of the appropriate size for decision-making, with the right mix of skills and experience given the nature and scope of the Group's operations.
+The NC is of the view that the Board is of the appropriate size for decision making, with the right mix of skills and experience given the nature and scope of the Group's operations.
 Currently, the Board has two female directors, in recognition of the importance and value of gender diversity and the Company will continually review its Board composition with a view to enhance corporate governance practices taking into account the Code.